Nyx0uf/NYXImagesKit/README.md

 # NYXImagesUtilities #

-This is a project for iOS which regroups a collection of useful UIImage categories to handle operations such as filtering, masking, reflecting, resizing, rotating, saving.
+This is a project for iOS which regroups a collection of useful UIImage categories to handle operations such as filtering, blurring, masking, reflecting, resizing, rotating, saving.
 ***NYXImagesUtilities*** requires at least iOS 4.0, I don't intend to support older versions.